by Lenny Padilla

 In the triple jump, Achien'g set the MIAA record while repeating as league champ with a leap of 11.25 meters (36 feet, 11 inches).

-She set another MIAA record, as well as a school record, in the 60 hurdles with a blistering time of 9.02 meters.
+She set another MIAA record, as well as a school record, in the 60 hurdles with a blistering time of 9.02 seconds.

 "In her hurdle races, she was so good," Cole said.
 "She crushed the conference and school record.
 She might qualify for nationals.
 We've never done that in hurdles before."